LL6054 - Penal Policy (2018/19)

 This module provides an introduction to theories of punishment from a criminological and sociological standpoint.
 It also deals with aspects of sentencing practice and procedure and allows students to participate in sentencing simulation exercises and debates.
 Certain categories of offender (e.g. young offenders, women) are considered in depth.
-Finally, the issue of penal reform is addressed in the light of the most recent initiatives in the field.
+Finally, the issue of penal reform, including restorative justice, is addressed in the light of the most recent initiatives in the field.

 • an introduction to theories of punishment and their historical roots with an emphasis upon critical discussion of the conceptual positions that underscore the system.

 • an introduction to the range of sentencing options available to the courts and an awareness of the considerations that confront sentencers in making sentencing decisions.

 • techniques for the presentation of arguments relating to sentencing

 • a discussion of the institutional experiences of different categories of offenders in a range of penal institutions

 • a general discussion of the possibilities for reform of the penal system

 Legal Ideology: an overview of leading legal ideologies LO 1 and 2

 Balance of independent study and scheduled teaching activity